-1 Country allocations are based primarily on the country in which a company is incorporated.
-However, the Fund's Adviser may allocate a company to a country based on other factors such as location of the company's principal office, the location of the principal trading market for the company's securities or the country where a majority of the company's revenues are derived.
+1 This table depicts the Fund's exposure to various countries through its investment in foreign fixed-income securities, along with the Fund's holdings of cash equivalents and other assets and liabilities.
+With respect to foreign corporate fixed-income securities, country allocations are based primarily on the country in which the issuing company (the "Issuer") has registered the security.
+However, the Fund's Adviser may allocate the Issuer to a country based on other factors such as the location of the Issuer's head office, the jurisdiction of the Issuer's incorporation, the location of the principal trading market for the Issuer's securities or the country from which a majority of the Issuer's revenue is derived.